Find out what some of our graduates are doing today in pursuing their successful careers.

 At this point you might be wondering, “How do you select polarity?”
 When making this decision, there are several factors to consider, such as the melting point and thickness of the material.

-For example, magnesium and aluminum work better with reverse polarity, as their melting point is low.
-For stainless steel or titanium, alternating current polarity might be a better choice, since it will provide the benefits of straight and reverse polarity while keeping the heat-affected zone from becoming too large.
+For example, magnesium and aluminum work better with reverse polarity, as their melting points are low.
+For stainless steel or titanium, alternating current polarity might be a better choice since it provides the benefits of straight and reverse polarity while keeping the heat-affected zone from becoming too large.

 Are you interested in learning more about polarity and how to work with different types of welding equipment?
-A career in welding may be the perfect choice.
+A career in welding may be the right choice.

-Some welders choose to train on the job, but many employers prefer to hire welders who have completed a formal training program, such as UTI’s Welding Technology training program.
-Created in conjunction with Lincoln Electric, this program is designed to equip students with the skills needed to become a welder in today’s world.1
+Some welders choose to train on the job, but many employers prefer to hire welders who have completed a formal training program, such as Universal Technical Institute’s Welding Technology program.1 Created in conjunction with Lincoln Electric, this program is designed to equip students with the skills needed to become a welder in today’s world.

 In just 36 weeks, students can train to become combination welders by learning four different welding processes:

-UTI’s welding program begins every six weeks, so you can get going and start preparing for your career sooner.
-To learn more, visit our program page and request information to get in touch with an Admissions Representative today.
+UTI’s welding program begins frequently, so you can get going and start preparing for a career sooner.
+To learn more, request information to get in touch with an Admissions Representative today.

 Universal Technical Institute of Illinois, Inc. is approved by the Division of Private Business and Vocational Schools of the Illinois Board of Higher Education.